jrletner/FE_Lectures/JS_Mini_Project/class_code/class_02/README.md

 - Re-rendering does not duplicate cards (container is cleared first).
 - Percent is a whole number; capacity 0 yields 0% without errors.
 - No console errors during initial render.

+## Morning debrief (bootcamp tie‑in)

+- Codi: Super happy with this—total bootcamp move: stash data in an array, use tiny pure helpers for the math, then paint the UI from that.
+Clear the container first so it never gets messy.
+Feels clean and reliable.
+- Garrett: My problem was “show me a couple of pretend clubs.”
+Now I see real cards with current/capacity, seats left, and percent full, rendered cleanly from that data.
+Exactly what I was hoping for.